-For each of the Initial Brown License Agreements, as amended, the Company is required to pay Elkurt (i) a maintenance fee of \$67,000 increased by interest at the rate of 1% per month from October 15, 2021 until paid and (ii) an annual license maintenance fee of \$3,000 beginning on January 1, 2022, which increases to \$4,000 on January 1, 2028.
+For each of the Initial Brown License Agreements, as amended, the Company is required to pay Elkurt (i) a maintenance fee of \$67,000 increased by interest at the rate of 1% per month from October 15, 2021, until paid and (ii) an annual license maintenance fee of \$3,000 beginning on January 1, 2022, which increases to \$4,000 on January 1, 2028.
 In addition, upon successful commercialization, the Company is required to pay Elkurt (i) between 0.5% to 1.5% of net sales based on the terms of each of the Initial Brown License Agreements and (ii) 25% of all non-royalty sublicense income prior to the first commercial sale, and 10% of non-royalty sublicense income thereafter, in the event that the Company enters into sublicenses for the subject intellectual property.
 If net sales or non-royalty sublicense income are generated from know-how products, the amounts otherwise due (royalty or non-royalty sublicense income) shall be reduced by 50%.
-As of September 30, 2023, the Company recorded annual license maintenance fees of \$24,000, and license fees of \$268,000.
+For the six-month periods ended June 30, 2024, and 2023, the Company recorded annual license maintenance fees of \$12,000.
+In addition, the Company recorded license fees of \$0.3 million for the six months ended June 30, 2023.
+As of June 30, 2024, the Company reflected a balance due of \$0.1 million in accrued expenses - related parties on its condensed consolidated balance sheet.

-The Company will also pay Elkurt developmental and commercialization milestone payments for each of the Initial Brown License Agreements ranging from \$50,000 for the filing of an Investigational New Drug Application ("IND"), or the equivalent outside of the United States, to \$250,000 for enrollment of the first patient in a Phase 3 clinical trial in the United States or the equivalent outside of the United States.
+The Company is also required to pay Elkurt developmental and commercialization milestone payments for each of the Initial Brown License Agreements ranging from \$50,000 for the filing of an Investigational New Drug Application ("IND"), or the equivalent outside of the United States, to \$250,000 for enrollment of the first patient in a Phase 3 clinical trial in the United States or the equivalent outside of the United States.
 The Company is also responsible for reimbursement of patent costs.
 The Company records reimbursement of patent costs as general and administrative costs in the condensed consolidated statements of operations as incurred.
-As of September 30, 2023, the Company has incurred reimbursed patent costs expenses to Brown University in the amount of \$408,661 of which \$379,221 has been paid.
+For the six-month periods ended June 30, 2024 and 2023, the Company incurred reimbursed patent costs expenses to Brown University in the amount of \$0.1 million and \$0.2 million, respectively.